MasoudGorji/masoudgorji.github.io/graduate.md

         // Wait for the DOM to be fully loaded before running scripts that interact with it document.addEventListener('DOMContentLoaded', function() {

-            // --- NEW: Add event listeners for skill cards --- const skillCardElements = document.querySelectorAll('.skill-card');
+            // --- Event listeners for skill cards ---
+            const skillCardElements = document.querySelectorAll('.skill-card');
             skillCardElements.forEach(card => {
                 // Add listener to the card itself card.addEventListener('click', (event) => {
-                    // Check if the click target is not a link or button inside the content if (!event.target.closest('a, button')) {
+                    // Check if the click target is not a link or button inside the content
+                    // And ensure the click wasn't on the header's pseudo-element (arrow) if it were made clickable if (!event.target.closest('a, button') && !event.target.classList.contains('skill-header')) {
                          toggleSkill(event.currentTarget);
                     }
                 });
+                 // Optional: If you want clicking the header *text* area to also toggle (but not the arrow) const header = card.querySelector('.skill-header');
+                 if(header) {
+                     header.addEventListener('click', (event) => {
+                         // Prevent double toggling if card listener also fires event.stopPropagation();
+                         // Check if the click target is not a link or button inside the content if (!event.target.closest('a, button')) {
+                              toggleSkill(card); // Toggle the parent card
+                         }
                      });
+                 }
+            });

-            // --- NEW: Add event listener for the specific collapsible header --- const collapsibleHeader = document.querySelector('#development-journey .collapsible-header');
+            // --- Event listener for the specific collapsible header --- const collapsibleHeader = document.querySelector('#development-journey .collapsible-header');
             if (collapsibleHeader) {
                 collapsibleHeader.addEventListener('click', (event) => {